 If you would like to schedule a one-hour seminar for your organization, or discuss your water rights claim, please call the office at 208-664-4700.

 NOTE: As occurred in the Snake River Basin Adjudication (SRBA), the Coeur d’Alene Spokane River Adjudication (CSRBA) will allow deferral of claims by small domestic and stockwater water rights holders.
-Macomber Law, PLLC does not suggest any water rights holder defer their claim.
+Bristol George, PLLC does not suggest any water rights holder defer their claim.
 Please call our office for more information.